nodatime/nodatime/www/unstable/userguide/trivia.md

 At this point the Swedes apparently realized they were in a crazy situation, and decided to go back to the Julian calendar.
-In order to do that, they had to insert an extra leap day into their calendar.
+In order to do that, they had to to insert the leap year they'd missed in 1700 back into their calendar.
 They could have done so in a regular year (1710 for example), just making that an extra leap year - but no, they decided to make 1712 a *double* leap year, by giving February 30 days.
 Sweden made the final change to the Gregorian calendar in the "normal" way of skipping 11 days, in February 1753.

 So there we have it: February 30th was only a valid date once, and in one
 place: 1712 in Sweden.